inokawa/edix/README.md

 2. Call `editable` on mount, with `HTMLElement` which is the root of editable contents.
 3. Update your state with `onChange`, which will be called on edit.
-4. Call return value of `editable` on unmount for cleanup.
+4. Call `dispose` on unmount for cleanup.

 Here is an example for React.